| Appendix 5: Articles

 non-disintegration of the Union, non-disintegration of

+national solidarity and perpetuation of sovereignty.
 The State Law and Order Restoration Council was dissolved

 and the State Peace and Development Council constituted, he